 How much does it cost to declare bankruptcy?

 In a bankruptcy, the trustee’s fee is governed by the Bankruptcy and Insolvency Act.
-F. J. Zielski & Associates Inc.’s is a small firm whose mission is to help unfortunate debtor’s obtain a financial fresh start, we will set up a payment plan you can afford.
+F. J. Zielski & Associates Inc.’s is a small firm whose mission is to help unfortunate debtors obtain a fresh financial start, we will set up a payment plan you can afford.

 If I go bankrupt, will I lose everything?